UXARRAY/uxarray/docs/contributing.rst

 UXarray is a community-owned, open-development effort that is a result of the collaboration between `Project Raijin <https://raijin.ucar.edu/>`_ and DOE’s `SEATS Project <https://seatstandards.org/>`_ ].
-Even though the Uxarray team has initiated and been expanding this package, outside contributions are welcome and vital for its long-term sustainability.
+Even though the UXarray team has initiated and been expanding this package, outside contributions are welcome and vital for its long-term sustainability.
 Therefore, we invite other community members to become part of this collaboration at any level of contribution.